inBeat/inbeat-website/content/top-influencers/tiktok/christian/united-states/chicago/_index.md

 ---
-title: Top 10 Christian TikTok Influencers In Chicago In 2023
+title: Top 10 Christian TikTok Influencers In Chicago In 2024
 description: >-
-  Find top christian TikTok influencers in Chicago in 2023.
+  Find top christian TikTok influencers in Chicago in 2024.
 Most popular hashtags: #fyp #foryou #christian #foryoupage.
 platform: TikTok
 hits: 30
-text_top: Discover the most popular TikTok accounts on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
 text_bottom: Our search engine holds 30 TikTok influencers like this in Chicago, United States for you to pitch.
 profiles:
   - username: "papercranecinemaco"